strudelbots/strudel-public/README.md

    curl -o strudel_cli.sh https://raw.githubusercontent.com/strudelbots/strudel-public/refs/heads/main/strudel_code/strudel_cli.sh
    ```
 2. Add strudel CLI to your path.
 2. Run the Strudel CLI to add logging code to your branch.
-Run the CLI from your
-branch, with the following commands
+3. Run the CLI from your branch, with on of the following ollowing commands
    - To add logs: `strudel_cli.sh add-logs`
    - To remove logs: `strudel_cli.sh remove-logs`
    - To add logs to all python files in you repository: `strudel_cli.sh add-repo-logs`
    - To remove logs to all python files in you repository: `strudel_cli.sh remove-repo-logs`
    - To run Strudel test `strudel_cli.sh test-strudel`

+#### Add or remove logging-code to your branch using a commit message
+In case you want more control when you invoke Strudel, for example not every push, you can do so by using a commit message.
+1. When you commit your changes, include `add-logs` in your commit message to **add** logging code to your branch.
+2. When you commit your changes, include `remove-logs` in your commit message to **remove** logging code from your branch.

+#### Add or remove logging-code by changing the code in the `run_strudel_for_logs.yml` file

 ### Configuring Strudel